Millions of Americans suffer trips, slips, and falls each year, resulting in over 800,000 hospitalizations for fall-related injuries.

 Slipping, tripping, or falling on another’s property can raise the important question of who can be held liable for the conditions that led to the accident and any resulting injuries.

-Common reasons for slip-and-fall accidents include:
+Types of slip-and-fall accidents include:

-- insufficient lighting in walkways or stairways
+- inadequate lighting in walkways or stairways

-- icy, snowy, oily, or wet surfaces
+- icy, snowy, oily, or wet floors and surfaces

 - objects left on the ground level